Peer-reviewed journal articles

 Chapters in edited volumes

-(under review).
-‘Invasiones, urban fog oasis conservation, and the politics of housing in Lima’.
+(revise and resubmit) ‘From invasiones to invasive species: Urban fog oasis conservation and the politics of housing in Lima’.
 In Urban Natures: Making Visible, (Re)Connecting and (Re)Politicising, edited by Ferne Edwards, Ida Nilstad Pettersen, and Lucia Alex Popartan.
+New York: Berghahn.

 2021.
 ‘Infrastructuralizing outer space, un-earthing anthropology‘.
 Antroperspektiv. [pdf]